Non-metric geometry as the origin of mass in gauge theories of scale invariance: Phenomenology

 \subsection{Non-metricity in solid state physics}

-We saw that there is a link of non-metricity to mass generation which is an essentially geometric mechanism, valid even in the absence of matter fields; only the degrees of freedom of the Weyl geometry, like the metric, connection and curvature-squared terms were involved.
+We saw that there is a link of non-metric geometry to mass generation which is an essentially geometric mechanism, valid even in the absence of matter fields; only the degrees of freedom of the Weyl geometry, like the metric, connection and curvature-squared terms were involved.
 The same applied to the Palatini case.
-One question is whether there is a physical interpretation of non-metricity and its link to mass generation in the condensed matter physics, as it was the case for the Higgs mechanism.
+One question is whether there is a more intuitive, physical interpretation of non-metricity and its link to mass generation in the condensed matter physics, as it was the case for the Higgs mechanism.

-Let us then discuss about non-metricity in solid state physics, following \cite{cond1,cond3}.
+Non-metricity is common in solid state physics where it is associated with some crystalline defects.
+For our discussion on non-metricity in solid state physics we follow \cite{cond1,cond3,cond4}.
 For this one needs the notion of ``material space'' of a crystalline solid.
 This is a natural configuration of a body where it is described only in terms of the intrinsic structure of constituting matter.
 The material space is the configuration found by relaxing the solid of all internal and external stresses.
 If the crystalline structure has no defects, the corresponding geometry of this material space is Euclidean.
 If there is a (continuous) distribution of defects, that destroy the crystalline order, the associated geometry is non-Euclidean.

 For a 3D crystalline structure we have defects of dimension d=0, also known as point defects or metric anomalies, which are destroying the crystalline order; they are modifying the local notion of length, usually associated with this order.
 These defects can be vacancies (missing atoms), interstitials (extra atoms of same kind), substitutionals (extra atoms of different kind).
 Further, there are d=1 defects such as dislocations and disclinations; d=2 defects (phase boundary, domain walls, etc) or d=3 defects (inhomogeneities).
 With these defects distributed continuously, they give rise to effective fields of defect densities.